Traumatic brain injuries (TBIs) are some of the most consequential injuries that a driver or passenger can suffer as a result of a car accident.

 - Trouble with attention, concentration, memory, or thinking

 As a precaution, medical clearance is always preferred, for both the safety of others and yourself.
 That being said, some brain injuries will be obvious, and immediate medical attention may be required.

-Moderate to severe symptoms of TBI might include:
+Moderate to severe symptoms of TBI after an accident might include: